A combinatorial interpretation for certain plethysm and Kronecker coefficients: Abstract

 \section{Abstract}

 We give explicit positive combinatorial interpretations for the plethysm coefficients $\langle s_\mu[s_\nu], s_\lambda\rangle$, when $\lambda$ has at most two rows, as counting certain marked trees.
+The nontrivial cases reduce to $\nu=(k)$.
 In the special case $\mu=(n)$, this also yields a combinatorial interpretation for the corresponding rectangular Kronecker coefficient $g(\lambda, (n^k), (n^k))$.
 While it is easy to express these quantities as \emph{differences} of counting problems in the complexity class $\FP$, putting the problem in $\SP$, our interpretations give a positive counting formula over explicit marked trees.